Code-Institute-Submissions/eHand/docs/testing.md

 [Back to Index](#index)
 ### User story 12

-**As a member i would like to see commitments i have made in my profile:**
+**As a member I would like to see commitments I have made in my profile:**

 + This is possible in the My Commitments section of each members profile.